sts10/radiation/README.md

 ### Need Help?

 Radiation is super new and untested, so don't feel bad if it's fucking up.
 It's almost certainly not your fault!
-Hit me up [on Twitter](http://www.twitter.com/sts10) or at schlink@totallynuclear.club with any questions or ideas.
+Hit me up [on Twitter](http://www.twitter.com/sts10), at sschlinkert ]at[ gmail, or at schlink@totallynuclear.club with any questions or ideas.